unbibium/atari64/README.md

 i wonder if I've hit the wall or if some mad genius will figure out how to wire a real Datasette in there and run actual PET programs.

+HOW
+===

+I used mist64's `cbmsrc` project as a starting point.
+The first thing I had to do was reformat the C64 KERNAL and BASIC's source code so that it would compile in DASM.
+I wrote a python script for that, but still had to manually add segment definitions and such, so that it would compile neatly.

+Next, I had to make sure I could actually run these ROMs at all on an Atari emulator.
+The 8K BASIC ROM was straightforward enough, and the original Atari 800 used 10K of ROM.
+I used the extra 2K for the chargen ROM, which only needs half the space because it doesn't include the reverse characters.
+I worked out how to configure atari800 to run it -- if I got a black screen, I'd press F8 and look around in the monitor to make sure everything was there.

+Next I rewrote the code that set up the screen and I/O.  I'd add declarations to `kernal/declare` as I went.
+I hard-coded an ANTIC display list in ROM to point to where the C64 usually draws the screen at $0400.
+I'd rewrite the screen initialization code to set up ANTIC and GTIA to point to that display list.
+Once I got that working, I found it was already displaying the C64 BASIC V2 splash screen.
+The cursor wasn't blinking, and of course the keyboard didn't work, but I could feed PETSCII characters into the keyboard buffer through the monitor, and I tested a few BASIC commands that way.

+Getting the cursor to blink was my next task.
+I looked at all the Atari documentation I could find to figure out how the vertical blank interrupt worked.
+I was setting the right flags, but nothing worked, until I realized that the vertical blank is an NMI in the Atari.
+On the Commodore it's an IRQ.
+So I switched the addresses at $FFFA and $FFFE, and that got me much closer.

+I rewrote the keyboard scan routine to handle the Atari keyboard, and removed most of the color code from the screen editor.

+I also had to modify BASIC's RND function to draw from the POKEY instead of the CIA chips.  this confused me because when I ported the RND function to DCPU-16, it worked exactly the same as it did on the C64 even though I had no CIA chips to draw from.

+Currently, there's no I/O outside of the screen and keyboard whatsoever.
+It'll take more expertise than I have to figure out any possible way of saving and loading programs.
+Even describing the obstacles is a bit out of my league at this point.

+I might tear out all the rs232 code to make room for other people to attempt stuff, even though the 800XL has a larger ROM space to work in already.
+I'll leave the tape code in just because I have a hunch that isn't a total lost cause yet, but it's only a hunch.

 ACKNOWLEDGEMENTS
 ================